Do you want to buy traffic using OpenRTB protocol but don't know how to do it? Then this article is for you!

 Second, you must configure a revenue model for zones configured as RTB endpoints.

-After that, you will find the OpenRTB endpoint available on the zone view page.
+Afterward, you will find the OpenRTB endpoint on the zone view page.

 Additional parameter